 Growth Stage - Series A

 This method significantly reduces patients' neurological risks and care costs

-The big challenge, at first, was to evaluate the impacts of migrating the application of Kotlin technology to React-Native, since it has the potential to work on both Android and iOS phones, reducing maintenance costs.
+At first, the big challenge was to evaluate the impacts of migrating the application of Kotlin technology to React-Native, since it has the potential to work on both Android and iOS phones, reducing maintenance costs.

-Using React-Native, an application was developed that worked on Android and iOS devices.
+Using React-Native, an application was developed for both Android and iOS devices.
 It connects to the pressure measurement sensor via bluetooth, consumes buffers and displays the information in an updated graph in real time, recording it along with the client's encrypted data to ensure medical confidentiality.

 In the end, the React-Native strategy established itself as the best solution!